gcristinelli/Galerkin-Conditional-Gradient/README.md

 where K is the control-to-state operator associated with a Poisson-type PDE.

-It uses the Dinkelbach-FCGCG approach described in the paper "Conditional gradient by graph cuts for total variation regularization with PDE constraints".
+It uses the Dinkelbach-FCGCG approach described in the paper "Conditional gradient for total variation regularization with PDE constraints: a graph cuts approach".

 Important libraries: